 If I had to pick my favourite soup, then it would be this Italian soup recipe which combines lentils, barley, buttery yellow potatoes as well as a host of other nourishing vegetables.
 This soup is like a big warm hug on a chilly winter day.

 You'll love adding this soup to your meal rotation during those cold winter months, because not only is this a hearty soup but it is easy to bring together for a quick meal.
-For an added level of comfort pair my grilled cheese recipe with this soup.
+For an added level of comfort pair this soup with my recipe for Grilled Cheese with a Twist.

 - extra-virgin olive oil